Concussion Information for Patients and Families Booklet

 The Concussion Information for Patients and Families booklet is based on the Standards for Post-Concussion Care.
 This booklet has received broad stakeholder input, is user-friendly, easy to read, and has the information patients and families need to navigate through the healthcare system after experiencing a concussion at any age.
 Patients and families who read this booklet will be better equipped on getting the right care, at the right time, from the right provider.
 This booklet will also help patients ask the best questions around how their care is delivered.
 To read the booklet, visit: concussionsontario

-Patient Version of the Guideline for Concussion/mTBI and Persistent Symptoms
+Patient Version of the Guideline for Concussion/mTBI and Prolonged Symptoms